-There are many different styles, designs and colours of original African print fabric (known as ‘ankara’ in West Africa and ‘kitenge’ in East Africa) depending on the country of origin.
+There are many different styles, designs, and colors of original African print fabric (known as ‘Ankara’ in West Africa and ‘kitenge’ in East Africa) depending on the country of origin.
 Ghanaian fabrics, for example, are usually brighter in color than the Nigerian African wax print fabric, which tends to use darker tones.Browse Our Range of African Wax Print Fabric

-In Ghana, people wear traditional red, black and white printed fabric for funerals.
+In Ghana, people wear traditional red, black, and white printed fabric for funerals.
 Close relatives usually wear red cloth and white is worn if the person was an elder.
 Traditional handwoven kente fabrics are often worn on special occasions such as weddings.

-Did you know that ankara fabric designs have hidden meanings?
+Did you know there are Ankara fabric designs that have hidden meanings?
 Once a manufacturer creates a new design it is then produced and sold in busy markets.
 Fabric traders and customers often create stories about the different designs, which are eventually discovered by the manufacturer who renames the designs accordingly.

 Shelves in an African wax print fabric shop

 When Indonesia was a Dutch colony, their merchants imported batik fabrics that they had discovered into The Netherlands.
 Textile manufacturers in The Netherlands started to produce large quantities of batik-inspired fabrics by machine.
 The Dutch tried to sell these newly created imitation fabrics in Indonesia with little success, as locals preferred the original batik.

 Find out more about the history of African print fabric.